T-Spoon/Ktorfit/docs/index.md

 You can use Call<T> to receive the response in a Callback.

 ### Your own
 You can also add your own Converter.
-You just need to implement ResponseConverter
+You just need to implement RequestConverter

 ```kotlin
 class OwnResponseConverter : RequestConverter {